MiaTothova/Mission-of-Faith/README.md

 3. As a new visitor, I want to know what the usual program schedule is.
 4. As a new visitor, I want to connect to any social media pages the church has.
 5. As a new visitor, I want to see the best way to contact the church.

+### The Scope
+To achieve my goal, I included the following features my website:
+* Header containing the logo and the menu bar including Home, Gallery and Contact Us links.
+* Home page split into 3 sections :
+    1. About - Provides information about the Church and its pastors.
+    2. Program - Providing detailed information on the specific event, what its main focus is and the day it is run on.
+    3. Video - User has the option to watch a video which is changed on a weekly basis.
+* Gallery page, where the user can see a collage of images of its members, taken from past events.
+* Contact Us, which takes the user to a form that can be filled out if he/she wishes to make contact.
+But also provides the address and phone number which allows the user to initiate the first contact.
+* Footer, which contains links to the church's social media accounts, where the user can learn more or use that as a means of contact also.